ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Widely deployed quota mechanisms limit the number of acceptable requests in a given time window, e.g. 10 requests per second;
-still, there is not a standard way to communicate service quotas so that the client can throttle its requests and prevent 4xx or 5xx responses.
+currently, there is no standard way to communicate service quotas so that the client can throttle its requests and prevent 4xx or 5xx responses.
 See {{rate-limiting}} for further information on